Resources for Grant Recipients

 You’ll have a lot of success in building your audience, and increasing support for your organization and the WHC, if you use do these basics things:

-• Send both press releases and media alerts about your WHC grant and project.
+- Send both press releases and media alerts about your WHC grant and project.
 Press releases are to inform the media and are written like a news story.
 A media alert could also be called an “invitation to cover” and they get straight to the point with facts that will persuade the media to show up at your event.
 Feel free to use these basic templates for a Press Release and Media Alert.
-Be sure to include this Fact Sheet about the WHC with both.

 Grant recipients are expected to include the WHC logo on printed materials and anywhere it would make sense to note that the WHC has helped to fund your project.

 If there is a website for the project or organization, the WHC logo should be added with a live LINK to the WHC website.

 Always use the entire image as it appears.
 The relative size and position of the elements in the logo are fixed and must not be altered.